Is Jesus God?

 The idea of Jesus being an angel seems plausible given that angels calibrate at 500 and up, and Jesus calibrates at 1000.
 God calibrates at Infinity, which further supports the idea that Jesus is the Son but not the Father (or God but not the Father).

 It is a simple question.
-However, it cannot really be answered with a simple yes or no.
+However, it needs to be explained with more than a simple yes or no.

 We must turn to the Trinity (Father, Son, and Holy Ghost).
 One of the better ways to understand the relationship between the Father and the Son is as follows: The Father is the Son, but the Son is not the Father.
 In other words, Jesus is God, but he is not the Father.